Your Purpose Lies at the Intersection of These 3 Things

 So if the idea of pursuing your passion alienates you, start with writing down what you care about.
 Begin with the people and causes closest to your heart.
 From there move on to whatever ignites a spark in you: creative expression, sadness, anger, compassion, curiosity or an exciting sense of wild possibility.
 Every great feat of human accomplishment can be traced back to someone who cared deeply.

 Physician Albert Schweitzer once said, “One thing I know: The only ones among you who will be really happy are those who will have sought and found how to serve.”
-The truth of these words really came home for me during a week with Richard Branson and a host of other purpose-driven leaders and entrepreneurs.
+The truth of these words really hit home for me during a week with Richard Branson and a host of other purpose-driven leaders and entrepreneurs.
 As I share in this video filmed on Necker Island, we humans are wired to look good in the eyes of others, but only when we shift our focus to doing good can we truly thrive most ourselves.

 Write down your answers to these questions: